-The low-level API allows access to the SAML profiles, protocols, bindings, assertions and metadata.
-For most scenarios, the high-level API provides all the control you need in a simpler interface.
-For situations where this isn’t enough, the low-level API is available.
+The low-level SAML API allows access to the SAML profiles, protocols, bindings, assertions and metadata.
+For most scenarios, the high-level SAML API provides all the control you need in a simpler interface.
+For situations where this isn’t enough, the low-level SAML API is available.

-For your assurance and convenience, the complete source code for the component is available for purchase.
+For your assurance and convenience, the complete source code for the SAML library is available for purchase.

 SAML v2.0 Specification Compliance